-If you are not sure whether you qualify for matriculation exemption, HESA offer an Online System of Assessment to enable prospective first degree students who want to study at a South African university to assess whether they meet the minimum legal admission requirements.
+If you are not sure whether you qualify for matriculation exemption, HESA offers an Online System of Assessment to enable prospective first-degree students who want to study at a South African university to assess whether they meet the minimum legal admission requirements.

 The system results will state whether an applicant meets the minimum legal requirements or not.
 If the applicant is successful, hard copies of certificates will have to be sent to the SAMB for verification and issuance of the exemption certificate.

 Foreign University-level Qualifications